 Some anxiety around high stakes testing is normal and even helpful.
 However, test anxiety can be a debilitating condition that greatly interferes with the student’s academic performance and self-esteem.
 Researchers have found that there is an optimal level of anxiety around exams; that is, having too much or too little anxiety both can have negative outcomes for test takers.

-Having too little anxiety can cause a student not to care much about the test.
+Having too little anxiety can cause a student not to care much about the exam.
 This leads to inadequate efforts to study or prepare.
 An optimal level of anxiety will cause the student to understand the realistic importance of the test and its implications, without putting too much pressure on themselves.
 This ideal amount of anxiety typically results in the student spending an appropriate amount of time studying, getting a good night’s sleep, and showing up prepared.

 What sets test anxiety apart from normal anxiety?
 Test anxiety is often marked by physical symptoms.
 These may include pounding heart, sweating, heavy breathing or hyperventilating, dizziness, nausea, headaches, and more.
 These symptoms can occur during the actual exam or while studying for the exam.
 They can even happen while just thinking or talking about the exam!
 The symptoms often feel scary and seem threatening to the test taker.